 The Board of Examiners validates the results of each examination.
-Prior to validating the examination results, the Board of Examiners can commence an investigation with relation to one or more items or aspects of the study programme, if and to the extent that the concerning examinations and/or results give rise to such investigations.
+Before validating the examination results, the Board of Examiners may initiate an investigation into one or more items or aspects of the study programme, if any of the concerning examinations and/or results warrant such investigations.